GSA/training-pathway-data-practitioner/specialization-modeling/README.md

 # Track 3: Modeling
-[Note: Must take classes from Track 2 in order to take classes from Track 3]

 ## About this class:
 Data Modeling track will focus on building data models for reporting needs for GSA applications.
 Topics include: Sizing/Estimation, Linear Regression, Nonlinear Regression, K-Means Clustering, Decision Trees